jsiegenthaler/homebridge-eosstb/README.md

 * **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
 Debug messages are shown in the Homebridge log in the warning colour, normally yellow.
 Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
 Optional.
 Defaults to 0 if not found.
 Warning: a lot of log entries can occur at the higher debug levels.

-### Device Configuration Items
+### Device Config Items
-Most people will be happy with the default device configuration.
-If you do not need to change anything, you can omit the device configuration section.
+Most people will be happy with the default device config.
+If you do not need to change anything, you can omit the device config section.
 If you want to configure your devices differently, do so here.
 Multiple devices are supported, each device can be configured separately.
-The devices are identified by their physical device id. you Yill see that there is no option to set the name, as the name of the set-top box displayed in the Home app is always synchronised to the physical set-top box.
+The devices are identified by their physical device id.
+You will see that there is no option to set the name, as the name of the set-top box displayed in the Home app is always synchronised to the physical set-top box.

 #### Mandatory

-* **deviceid**: The unique set-top box physical device id, in Switzerland and Belgium this is in the format 3C36E4-EOSSTB-001234567890.
+* **deviceId**: The unique set-top box physical device id, in Switzerland, Belgium and the Netherlands this is in the format 3C36E4-EOSSTB-001234567890.
 Other countries may be the same.
 Required to identify the set-top box in your network, as multiple boxes can exist.
 Review the Homebridge log to see your device id, it is displayed shortly after a Homebridge reboot.
 Mandatory for a device configuration.

 #### Optional

 * **profile**: The profile name to use to load the channel list for the device.
-Optional, defaults to the Shared Profile if not found. if using the Shared Profile,, the device loads the first 90 channels found.
+Optional, defaults to the Shared Profile if not found.
+If using the Shared Profile, the device loads the first 90 channels found.
 Most cable providers offer many more than 90 channels: my provider has 483, of which I am entitled to 287.
 To ensure you have a useful channel list on your iOS device, create a profile on your set-top box, and enter the profile name in the config.
 The channels will then be loaded from the profile.
 If your profile is changed to the set/top box, the changes will be pushed to HomeKit.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found, and is hard limited to 90.
 The more channels configured, the longer the startup time after a Homebridge reboot.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
 Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
-Optional, defaults to false (channel numbers are not displayed).
+Optional, defaults to false.

 * **channelNames**: Allows you to add unknown channel names, or to rename any channel as you wish.
 Required as some channels (e.g. Netflix) are not published on the master channel list.
 If a channel displays in your iOS device like this: "Channel SV09690", then check your TV to see the channel name, and add it to the config.
 An example is provided for Netflix.
 Optional, unknown channels are displayed as "Channel xxxxxxx" where xxxxxxx is the channelId.

 * **accessoryCategory**: The accessory category.
 This changes the image on the tile in Homekit.
-Allows you to use a TV or a Audio Receiver or a Set-Top Box (default).
+Allows you to use a TV or an Audio Receiver or a Set-Top Box (default).
 Available values are:  TV = any of "television", "tv".
 Audio Receiver = any of "receiver", "audio-receiver", "avr".
-Not case snsitive.
-Optional, defaults to TV Set-Top Box if the value is not recognised.
+Not case sensitive.
+Optional, defaults to Set-Top Box if the value is not recognised.

 * **playPauseButton**: The command issued to the EOS box when the Play/Pause button (**>||**) in the iOS remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.